Top 5 Pros and Cons of CrossFit Training

 I understand people like me, with a kinesiology background would intuitively see why performing 20 reps of Olympic lifts is bad for you.
 But it doesn’t take a genius to see that GHD sit-ups will put excessive stress on the posterior part of the spinal vertebrae in a completely unnatural position, increasing the risk of injury and low back pain.

-• The first problem is: you can’t perform too many reps of Olympic lifts, with high loads while being pressed for time.
+- The first problem – you can’t perform too many reps of Olympic lifts, with high loads while being pressed for time.

-• The second problem is: the biomechanics behind some CrossFit exercises are just unnatural for the body, and can be detrimental to joint health.
+- The second problem – the movement biomechanics behind some CrossFit exercises are just unnatural for the body, and can be detrimental to joint health.

 You’ll get at least a few reps wrong, which puts excessive stress on your joints.
 The point of these exercises is power, for which you need optimal coordination.
 Not 40 reps under a minute.